VikParuchuri/dscontent-starter/README.md

 The sections.json file
 --------------------

-The `sections.json` file in the `missions` folder is useful if you're running a dataquest server locally and want to add new content.
-If you aren't, it's safe to ignore this file.
+The `sections.json` file is useful if you're running a dataquest server locally and want to add new content.
+If you aren't, it's safe to ignore this file for now.

+Eventually, this will be used to create courses that are sequences of lessons.